 - 2-¼ cups Warm Water

-2 Tablespoons Sugar
+- 2 Tablespoons Sugar

-4-½ teaspoons Yeast
+- 4-½ teaspoons Yeast

-1 Tablespoon Salt
+- 1 Tablespoon Salt

-2 Tablespoons Vegetable Oil
+- 2 Tablespoons Vegetable Oil

-6 cups Flour
+- 6 cups Flour

-In a large mixer, combine water and sugar and yeast.
+- In a large mixer, combine water and sugar and yeast.
 Allow it to soften/proof for about 5 minutes.
 Add salt, oil, and half the flour; mix well.
 Add remaining flour and mix well (I used the dough hook on my kitchenaid).
 Let it sit for about 10 minutes.
 Stir the dough down and allow to rest 10 more minutes.
 Repeat until dough has been stirred/rested 5 times.

-Turn dough out onto a floured surface.
+- Turn dough out onto a floured surface.
 Knead lightly 2 or 3 times.
 Divide dough in half.
 Form each half into a long loaf and place on baking sheet sprayed with Pam.
 Cover and allow it to rise 30-60 minutes.
 With a sharp knife, cut 3 gashes at angle on top of dough.
 Spray top with water.
 Bake 400 degrees for 30 min, checking at about 20 minutes.